Middle Years Program

 Welcome to Don Ross Middle School.
 We are excited that you are going to be continuing your education here at Don Ross.

-All students at Don Ross start their day with their homeroom teacher in Advisory.
+This collaborative approach is one that DRM has utilized since its inception as a middle school and something that we are always refining.
+As an example, we have expanded upon this approach in implementing an advisory program.
+All students at Don Ross start their day with their advisory teacher in advisory.
 Advisory is a strong, flexible structure implemented in most middle schools around the globe.
-The purpose of this time is to build strong relationships between classmates and teacher, energize and engage in school, reflect and re-calibrate, work through Social Emotional Learning, provide time and space to get organized, and develop self-advocacy skills.
+The purpose of this time is to build lasting relationships between classmates and teacher, energize and engage in school, reflect and re-calibrate, work through Social Emotional Learning, provide time and space to get organized, and develop self-advocacy skills.
+Advisory also provides us with a specific time to respond to emerging needs in our school and to develop interventions rooted in education (ex.
+Social media concerns, creating cultures of kindness etc…).

 Grade 7, 8 and 9 Overview:

 All students participate in: Math, English, Science, Social Studies, Physical Education, Career Education, French As A Second Language, Applied Design, Skills and Technologies and Arts Education.
 Students at DRM also take an exploratory class where they will sample various aspects of the curriculum.
-Exploratory offerings vary depending on the year but could include: Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), First Nations Language and Culture, Art/Drama/Music, Entrepreneurship/Project Based Learning and Trades Technology,
+Exploratory offerings vary depending on the year but could include: Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), Indigenous Language and Culture, Art, Drama, Music, Entrepreneurship/Project Based Learning and Trades Technology.

-Grade 9 students also have the opportunity to explore topics such as Yearbook, Leadership, Outdoor Education, and Peer Tutoring within their home grouping of teachers.
+Students may also have the opportunity to explore topics such as Yearbook, Leadership, Outdoor Education, and Peer Tutoring as well as Band (which is an afterschool program).

 HOCKEY ACADEMY- Open to Grade 8 and Grade 9 students (runs depending on numbers):

 The objective of the Academy is to provide additional training for hockey players, any gender, beginners or advanced, competitive or recreational, who wish to improve their ice hockey skills.
 The Hockey Academy provides specialized on-ice coaching and instruction related to the physical skills and tactical aspects of the game.
-Students enrolled in the Academy have a double block of activity within their timetable that comprises: regularly scheduled on-ice times, dry land training sessions and the requirements of the regular Physical Education and Health curriculum.
 Participation is limited and online registration is required.
 You must register at: https://www.rpmhockey.com/academies/getAcademy/21d0678b/

 FRENCH IMMERSION – Grade 7, 8 and 9